jaredleekatzman/DeepSurv/README.md

 DeepSurv can be used in numerous survival analysis applications.
 One medical application is provided: recommend_treatment, which provides treatment recommendations for a set of patient observations.

+For more details, see full paper [Deep Survival: A Deep Cox Proportional Hazards Network](http://arxiv.org/abs/1606.00931).

 ## Installation:

 ### Dependencies